thrill-addict/thrill-addict/README.md

-rin / leo :3
+tsavorae / amarin

-nonbinary aroace did syshost intrj of leo tsukinaga + rinne amagi
+nonbinary aroace lesbian did syshost intrj of "lantern" tsavorae + rinne amagi

-idk how to use ts thing bre..
+idk how to use ts bruh..

 https://rentry.co/rebel-heart
 <- if u didn't see on profiLe